Gas In the Rock Tumbler Barrel?

 Most of the rocks that people run in a tumbler do not make enough gas to cause a problem.
 However, any man-made glass and any natural glass (such as obsidian and Apache tears) should be considered as a potential gas generator.
-Some other types of rocks can also produce gas.
+Blast furnace slag, metals, metallic ores, and a few other natural and man-made materials can also produce gas.

 The amount of time that a material spends in the barrel can also be important.
 Some people (including me) will often add a little extra grit and a little extra water and tumble a barrel of rocks for two, three or four weeks without opening it.
 In that situation a rock that produces very little gas can have the extra time needed to build up enough pressure to unseat a lid.

 Check your tumbler barrel often if you are tumbling glass.
 In this image you can see that gas pressure is causing the bottom of the barrel to bulge out.

 If you are running a rotary tumbler with a rubber barrel it is easy to watch for a build-up of gas in the barrel.

 You should check on your tumbler a couple times per day.
 When you do this you should be able to detect if the barrel is inflating.

 The next time you start tumbling, examine the barrel - especially the bottom.
 Look at the shape and press on the bottom with your finger to become familiar with its shape and tension.
 Then when your are checking on the tumbler pick up the barrel and look to see if the bottom is bulging or if it is harder to press in with your finger.